yunIO MCP Integration with Microsoft Copilot

 - Copilot Studio

-- yunIO services have meaningful descriptions and are enabled for MCP, see Documentation: MCP Server - Setup in yunIO.
+- yunIO services must have meaningful descriptions and be enabled for MCP, see Documentation: MCP Server - Expose Srvices via MCP.

-- The MCP endpoint of yunIO must be exposed to the internet, see Documentation: MCP Server - Setup in yunIO.
+- The MCP endpoint of yunIO is exposed to the internet, see Documentation: MCP Server - Activate MCP.

 Note